Limerick, Ireland and Dublin, Ireland | July 5-25, 2015

 Grades are determined based on a written final examination in each course in accordance with KU Law grading procedures.
 Available grades are A (4.0), A- (3.7), B+ (3.3), B (3.0), B- (2.7), C+ (2.3), C (2.0), C- (1.7), D+ (1.3), D (1.0), D- (.7) and F (0).

-The approximate cost of the program will be $4,800, which includes tuition, fees, all in-country housing, course materials, and special events (including transportation).
+The approximate cost of the program is approximately $5,000, which includes tuition, fees, all in-country housing, course materials, and special events (including transportation).
 Additional personal expenses will include a round-trip flight, trips to and from airports, and most meals and entertainment.

 Students are responsible for their own transportation to and from Ireland.
 Once enrolled, students will receive an informational packet with information on airline options, travel options in Ireland, and points of interest.
 The packet also includes general information about living in Ireland for three weeks.
 Students should not book travel until they receive an acceptance package.